Wondering what are the best San Francisco rainy day activites?

 San Francisco offers all that you want in a vacation city.
 It has stunning views, beautiful architecture, tons of history, a really vibrant and diverse cultural scene, and is an icon among American cities.
 So, don’t let a little rain bother you!

-And if you only have one day in San Francisco, then click on this itinerary.
+And if you only have one day in San Francisco, or three days in the city by the Bay, then click on these itineraries.

 When Is Rainy Season in